Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Examples

 We now consider the selective classification problem, sometimes called classification with a reject option or classification with abstention.
-In detail, we consider a single-class classification setting where $\mathcal{Y} = \{1,\dots,K\}$ for some $K$, and $\hat{f} : \X \to \Delta^K$ (the simplex on $K$ entries, since there can only be one true class).
-For each test point, the classifier can either return a prediction set or abstain from making a prediction, which we encode as returning the empty set $\emptyset$.
-As a notion of error in this setting, we consider the positive FDR (pFDR) \cite{storey2003positive}:
+Here, $\mathcal{Y} = \{1,\dots,K\}$ for some $K$, and $\hat{f} : \X \to \Delta^K$ (the simplex on $K$ entries, since there can only be one true class).
+For each test point, the classifier can either return the top-1 prediction or abstain by returning the empty set $\emptyset$, i.e., taking $y_{\mathrm{max}} = \arg\max_y\hat{f}_y(x)$, we predict